xqueries/ishell/README.md

 ### Contributing

 We're happy if you contribute!
-Currently this is the very beginning of the project, we'd love to hear things that'd make this better :D
+Currently, this is the very beginning of the project, we'd love to hear things that'd make this better :D